fossasia/visdom/README.md

 - `username`: username to use for authentication, if server started with `-enable_login` (default: `None`)
 - `password`: password to use for authentication, if server started with `-enable_login` (default: `None`)
 - `proxies`: Dictionary mapping protocol to the URL of the proxy (e.g. {`http`: `foo.bar:3128`}) to be used on each Request. (default: `None`)
+- `offline`: Flag to run visdom in offline mode, where all requests are logged to file rather than to the server.
+Requires `log_to_filename` is set.
+In offline mode, all visdom commands that don't create or update plots will simply return `True`. (default: `False`)

 Other options are either currently unused (endpoint, ipv6) or used for internal functionality (send allows the visdom server to replicate events for the lua client).